ascend-io/ascend-community/ottos_expeditions/README.md

 ### 1. Overview
 In this flow, you'll work with gear data to analyze how out gear holds up on various trips.
 We'll also implement data quality checks to ensure the accuracy of our data.
 We definitely don't want to take any risks with our gear!

+We'll be learning about the following concepts:
+  1. How to write basic data quality tests in Ascend
+  2. How to build an Ascend project with a previously working build

-To start open the `flows/gear_durability_analysis` folder in the File Explorer on the left.
+To start, open the `flows/2-gear_durability_analysis` folder in the File Explorer on the left.

 - **Data Sources**:
   - `data/expeditions.csv`
   - `data/gear_rentals.csv`
   - `data/routes.csv`
 - **Components**:
+  - Read Connectors:
     - `expeditions.yaml`
-  - `gear_durability_analysis_transform.sql.jinja`
     - `gear_rentals.yaml`
     - `routes.yaml`
+    - `expedition_outcomes.yaml`
+  - Transforms:
+    - `gear_durability_analysis_transform.sql.jinja`

 ### 2. Flow Walkthrough
   - **Read Components**:

-      In this flow we're reading data from 3 different tables.
-Let's take a look at each of the components for these tables.
+      In this flow we're reading data from 4 different tables.
+Let's take a look at each of the components for these tables:

     - Open `components/expeditions.yaml`.
     - Open `components/gear_rentals.yaml`.
     - Open `components/routes.yaml`.
+    - Open `components/expedition_outcomes.yaml`.

       These components read data from our local files.
 We define the connection type as `local_files` and the path to the files in the data folder.
 We also define the parser as a CSV parser that expects a header row for each CSV file.

   - **Data Transformation**: